Frequently Asked Questions

 Expect early starts, long days in the car, and a packed schedule of touring, rallying, fuelling, and servicing — all while taking in constantly changing scenery and road character.

-| Historic Competition | Pre-1985 period-correct rally cars | Drivers wanting authentic historic gravel rallying and overall honours. |
+- Historic Competition — Pre-1985 period-correct rally cars.
+For drivers wanting authentic historic gravel rallying and overall honours.

-| Challenge Trophy | Modern 2WD rally cars | Competitors seeking modern reliability and parts availability. |
+- Challenge Trophy — Modern 2WD rally cars.
+For competitors seeking modern reliability and parts availability.

-| Classic 4WD | Pre-1996 4WD rally cars | Early generation 4WD cars (Audi, Subaru, Mitsubishi, Toyota, etc.). |
+- Classic 4WD — Pre-1996 4WD rally cars.
+Early generation 4WD cars (Audi, Subaru, Mitsubishi, Toyota, etc.).

-| Silver Fern Time-Trial | Prepared road/rally cars | Precision driving against target times with a lower speed cap. |
+- Silver Fern Time-Trial — Prepared road/rally cars.
+Precision driving against target times with a lower speed cap.

 Full class and eligibility details are confirmed in the Event Regulations for each edition.